-Table/lot set C provides the combined HRR of an ignition source and a vertical stack of between one and seven horizontal cable trays as a function of time for various ignition source-cable tray configurations.
+Table/Plot set C provides the combined HRR of an ignition source and a vertical stack of between one and seven horizontal cable trays as a function of time for various ignition source-cable tray configurations.
 This set is used in conjunction with table/plot set B to determine if and when a fire scenario involving secondary combustibles will cause a damaging HGL in the fire area (Step 2.5.2).
+The heat soak method was not used in the development of table/plot set C.

-Set D - :
+Table/Plot Set D - Vertical ZOI and Corresponding Damage Time versus Severity Factor (SF):

-Table/lot set D is used to conservatively estimate the SF for a target or secondary combustible located within the 98th percentile HRR vertical ZOI based on its elevation above the ignition source (Step 2.6.1).
-To develop table/plot set D, calculations were performed to determine the highest elevation at which a target will be damaged or a secondary combustible will ignite when corresponds to a specified SF.
-Each table and plot provides the elevations corresponding to SFs ranging from 0.02 to 0.for one of the fixed or transient ignition sources listed in Attachment 5, located either in the open or in a corner.
+Table/Plot set D is used to conservatively estimate the SF for a target or secondary combustible located within the 98th percentile HRR vertical ZOI based on its elevation above the ignition source (Step 2.6.1).
+To develop table/plot set D, calculations were performed to determine the highest elevation at which a target will be damaged or a secondary combustible will ignite when exposed in the plume of an ignition source fire whose HRR profile corresponds to a specified SF.
+This elevation is referred to as the vertical ZOI for the specified SF and corresponding HRR profile.
+Each table and plot provides the elevations corresponding to SFs ranging from 0.02 to 0.75 for one of the fixed or transient ignition sources listed in Attachment 5, located either in the open or in a corner.
+Table/Plot Set D also provides the time at which the target will be damaged or will ignite.
+This time is used in the calculation of the non-suppression probability (NSP) (Step 2.7.1).

-Set E - :
+Table/Plot Set E - Radial ZOI and Corresponding Damage Time versus SF:

-Table/lot set E is used to conservatively estimate the SF for a target or secondary combustible located within the radial ZOI for the 98th percentile HRR, based on its distance from the ignition source (Step 2.6.1).
-To develop table/plot set E, calculations were performed to determine the longest radial distance at which a target will be damaged or a secondary combustible will ignite when corresponds to a specified SF.
-Each table and plot provides the radial distances corresponding to SFs ranging from 0.02 to 0.for one of the fixed or transient ignition sources listed in Attachment 5.
+Table/Plot set E is used to conservatively estimate the SF for a target or secondary combustible located within the radial ZOI for the 98th percentile HRR, based on its distance from the ignition source (Step 2.6.1).
+To develop table/plot set E, calculations were performed to determine the longest radial distance at which a target will be damaged or a secondary combustible will ignite when exposed to the thermal radiation from an ignition source fire whose HRR profile corresponds to a specified SF.
+Each table and plot provides the radial distances corresponding to SFs ranging from 0.02 to 0.75 for one of the fixed or transient ignition sources listed in Attachment 5.
+Table/Plot Set E also provides the time at which the target will be damaged or will ignite.
+This time is used in the calculation of the NSP (Step 2.7.1).

-Set - Detector Actuation and Sprinkler Activation Times:
+Table/Plot Set F - Detector Actuation and Sprinkler Activation Times:

-Table set consists of three subsets:
+Table/Plot set F consists of three subsets of tables:

 Tables to determine smoke detector actuation time as a function of the ceiling height above the fire and the radial distance between the detector and the fire (Step 2.7.2).